peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  result of the Encodings.ResolveAliasForEmail method for that parameter, except that the result's basic upper-case letters A to Z (U+0041 to U+005A) are converted to lower case.
-If the "charset" parameter is absent or empty, returns the default value, if any, for that parameter given the media type (e.g., "us-ascii" if the media type is "text/plain"; see RFC2046), or the empty string if there is none.
+If the "charset" parameter is empty, returns the empty string.
+If the "charset" parameter is absent, returns the default value, if any, for that parameter given the media type (e.g., "us-ascii" if the media type is "text/plain"; see RFC2046), or the empty string if there is none.

 ### GetParameter
     public java.lang.String GetParameter​(java.lang.String name)